 An opportunity to see that you aren’t powerless over certain foods

 If you’ve previously been of the mindset that lower-quality foods, or processed foods, or sugary foods, or too many carbs cause binge eating, this is your opportunity to show yourself that this is not the case.
-This is your opportunity to realize that the urges to binge cause binge eating. *If you are new to this approach, you can learn more about the urges to binge and how to stop acting on them in my free eBook.
+This is your opportunity to realize that the urges to binge cause binge eating. *If you are new to this approach, you can download my free PDF, the Brain over Binge Basics to learn more about the urges to binge and how to stop acting on them.

 This is an opportunity to see that no food makes you powerless, and no food makes you destined to binge.
 It’s also an opportunity to realize that imperfect eating isn’t going to lead to your weight spiraling out of control.
 I realize that everyone is different and weight is dependent on many complex factors, and I cannot predict or guarantee anything as far as what may happen to your weight, but I do know that when you are not bingeing on the imperfect foods, you are so much less likely to experience weight gain.